How To Clean A Glass Top Stove Like a Pro

 - Microfiber cloth to help buff the glass top stove and give it a lasting and spotless shine

-- A nylon scraper that is designed specifically for nonstick pans
+- A nylon scraper that is designed specifically for nonstick cookware

 Getting Right Down to Business